bootzin/NavalPirates/README.md

 Spacebar - Shoot up front

 # Installation
-Simply unzip the files and play the game!
+Download the files from the itch page or the releases, unzip them and play the game!

 # Images
 <p float="left">